 Dolphins tend to live in pods, or groups, of up to a dozen individuals.
 Where food is abundant, "superpods" exceeding 1,000 dolphins have been observed.
 Dolphins coordinate hunts and communicate for other reasons by combining whistles, clicks, and ultrasonic sounds.

-Porpoises are relatively shy and are seen alone or in groups containing a few individuals, but rarely in large pods.
-These groups are not stable associations, but ephemeral groupings that change as individuals join or leave.
-Porpoises act in a coordinated fashion even when they are hundreds of feet apart.
-They are capable of echolocation for finding prey and group coordination, but do not use it to communicate as often as dolphins do.
+Porpoises are relatively shy and are seen alone or in groups containing a few individuals.
+They are rarely in large pods.
+Their grouping behavior does not result in stable associations, but ephemeral relationships that change as individuals join or leave.
+Porpoises can act in a coordinated fashion even when they are hundreds of feet apart, using echolocation for finding prey and staying together in a pod, but do not use it to communicate as often as dolphins do.

 Dolphins and porpoises are highly intelligent.
 They have large, complex brains and are self-aware like humans.
 They are among the few species in the world that can identify themselves in a mirror.
 Years of research have allowed scientists to make an extensive case for protecting cetaceans (including porpoises, dolphins, and whales) from fishing and unrestricted hunts.
 This and potential extinction are reasons for international bans on whale hunting and the prohibition of net-based tuna fishing that can trap and drown dolphins.